 |Dorset Council area - All industries||2016||2011||Change|

-Analysis of the hours worked by the workforce in Dorset Council area in 2016 compared to Tasmania shows that there was a similar proportion who worked part-time (34 hours or less) as well as a similar proportion who worked full-time (35 hours or more).
+Analysis of the hours worked by the workforce in the Dorset Council area in 2016 compared to Tasmania within the Dorset Council area shows that there was a lower proportion who worked part-time (34 hours or less) and a lower proportion who worked full-time (35 hours or more).

 - A smaller percentage of local workers who worked 35 hours - 39 hours (13.7% compared to 19.7%)